 Then do it again. ** Very very important!!
 You need to do this twice or your bracelet will curl!!!

-The right thread will now be on the left.
+After repeating twice, the right thread will now be on the left.

 Why is my friendship bracelet curling?